ExpertiseConflict Resolution and Peace-building

 Portrait : Riya William Yuyada, la guerrière pacifiste de Djouba Vanity Fair France Dec 3, 2020

-Riya William Yuyada (@theonlyriya1) is best known for her role in peacebuilding in schools and communities.
-She mobilizes children and youth for peace through the Play for Peace South Sudan Initiative.
-Play for Peace, co-founded by Riya, brings children, youth and adults from conflicting cultures together through cooperative play to create laughter, compassion, unity and peace.
+Riya Williams Yuyada (@theonlyriya1) is best known for her role in peacebuilding in schools and communities.
+She co-founded the Play for Peace South Sudan initiative which brings children, youth and adults from conflicting cultures together through cooperative play to create laughter, compassion, unity and peace.

-Riya, along with six other young Sudanese women, founded Crown the Woman-South Sudan (@CrownTheWoman) , a women-led national grassroots organization that aims to foster a future with zero tolerance for inequality, inequity and injustices that affect women and children.
+Along with six other young Sudanese women, Riya founded Crown the Woman-South Sudan (@CrownTheWoman), a women-led national grassroots organization that aims to foster a future with zero tolerance for inequality, inequity and injustices that affect women and children.